 2. Utilities can quickly add up to your monthly expenses

 Air Conditioning (AC) and heat are a majority of the cost component, hydro (electricity) bills average to $50-80 CAD per month, while water can be about $20-40 CAD per month.
 Internet and cable TV, combined, will cost additional – upwards of $100 CAD per month.
 Depending on the type of accommodation, there may also be additional charges for garbage removal and waste management.
 Personal phone plans are also expensive in Canada and cost between $50-100 CAD per month.

-Tip: Use Arrive’s Monthly Expenses Calculator for better planning and budgeting.
+Tip: Use Arrive’s Cost of Living Calculator for better planning and budgeting.
 It takes into account a variety of factors such as the city you plan to live in, family size, type of housing, and transportation you intend to use.

 3. Food and groceries: Compare prices before buying to avail maximum savings

 A good way to calculate your food and grocery expenses is to browse local grocery stores online.
 Since many stores these days offer online shopping and home delivery options, you can add items to your cart and view the total cost.
 In addition to various local regional and ethnic stores and big names like Walmart and Costco, Canadian retail chains such as Loblaws, Metro, T&T Supermarket, and Sobeys are very popular.

 Tip: Most grocery stores have a website and list out the prices of all items so you can research and budget for your food and grocery expenses while still in your home country!

 It might be helpful to know that prices could differ – depending on which store you shop at.
 Apps like Flipp and SaleWhale are price comparison apps and are useful in finding deals.
 Many grocery stores even offer price matches, where they will match a lower price offered by a competitor, which can help save money and the effort of going to the store that offers the same product at a lower price.